 Online meetings: Facilitation techniques and practical tips & tricks

-It has been a difficult time the last few weeks and people are still struggling with both the tools and the ways on how to hold online meetings.
+It has been a difficult time the last few weeks and people are still struggling with both the tools and the ways how to hold online meetings.
 How do you include everyone in a discussion?
 How to simulate real classroom experience?
 Let me share my experience with facilitation techniques and tools in the last month.

-One would think basics would be easy, but in real life people do not have all the prerequisites (like a dedicated work room) to create the perfect working environment.
-In that case simply think about the ones you can meet.
+One would think basics would be easy, but in real life, people do not have all the prerequisites (like a dedicated workroom) to create the perfect working environment.
+In that case, simply think about the ones you can meet.

-Video is not optional – I do not care if you have kids or dogs running around, you are having a bad hair day or simply think video is not needed for this meeting – I want to see you engaged, your reactions and gestures which I cannot do if you are just on audio.
+Video is not optional – I do not care if you have kids or dogs running around, you are having a bad hair day, or simply think video is not needed for this meeting – I want to see you engaged, your reactions and gestures which I cannot do if you are just on audio.
 And so do others.
-If you need to read email or go to a different meeting it is polite to at least let other know this upfront to avoid awkward silence when somebody calls out your name.
+If you need to read an email or go to a different meeting it is polite to at least let other know this upfront to avoid awkward silence when somebody calls out your name.

 Couple of tips that can improve your visual experience: